 Holiday Meal Planning Tips

 Hosting a holiday meal serves up a blend of excitement and anxiety.
-Instead of fretting about when to defrost the turkey or bake the perfect pie, use our holiday meal prep guide to simplify your big day.
+Instead of worrying about when to defrost the turkey or how to bake the perfect pie, use our holiday meal prep guide to take the stress out of your big day.
+Save time, stick to your budget and worry less!

 Benefits of Meal Prepping

-By preparing ahead of time, you maximize the time you can spend with your guests and minimize the chance of blowing your holiday shopping budget with panicked last-minute purchases.
-You also stay organized during meal prep so you’ll remember everything and ease your stress levels.
+By preparing ahead of time, you maximize the time you get to spend with your guests and minimize the chance of going over your holiday shopping budget with last-minute purchases.
+Here are some advantages to prepping in advance:

 One Week Before

 Ask your guests about any food restrictions.
-Finalize your menu based on their answers and compile your shopping list, including extras like drinks and disposable tableware.
+Finalize your menu based on their answers and compile your shopping list, including extras like drinks, disposable tableware and even small decorations.

-Budgeting tip: Choose recipes that rely on seasonal produce, like Brussels sprouts, radishes and carrots, which are cheaper this time of year.
+Budgeting tip: Choose recipes that contain seasonal produce, like apples, radishes and carrots, which are cheaper this time of year.

-Time-saving tip: Organize your shopping list based on the store layout—for example, group all the produce together—to minimize time hunting for ingredients.
+Time-saving tip: Arrange your shopping list according to the store layout, group items together based on categories such as produce to minimize the time spent hunting for ingredients.

 Three Days Before

-Budgeting tip: Buy based on grocery store sales—for instance, if a recipe calls for potatoes, choose the red potatoes on sale.
+Budgeting tip: Buy based on grocery store sales—for instance, if a recipe calls for potatoes, choose the ones on sale.

-Time-saving tip: Shop early or late at night to avoid checkout lines.
+Time-saving tip: Shop early or late at night to avoid long checkout lines.

 Two Days Before

 Meal prep for your recipes.
 Chop vegetables, prepare sauces, bake pie crusts and defrost the turkey.
-List everything you need to make, including how long it takes to prep and cook each dish.
-Then map out the big day by time so you can see that at 10 a.m., you need to mash the potatoes and at 11 a.m., you need to pop the bird into the oven.
+Make a list of everything you need to make, including prep and cook times for each dish.
+Then, organize the big day with time stamps, ensuring a smooth flow of activities.
+For instance, schedule your tasks like mashing potatoes at 10 a.m. and putting the bird in the oven at 11 a.m.

 Budgeting tip: Avoid using pre-made foods, like dressing or pies.
 It’s cheaper to make things from scratch.

 Time-saving tip: Enlist friends and family to help prep.
-Play holiday tunes and have fun!
+Turn up the holiday tunes and have fun!

 One Day Before

-Make anything you can in advance.
+Continue baking, cooking and prepping what you can.
 Assemble casseroles and stash them in the refrigerator to bake tomorrow.
 Prep Jell-O molds.
-Don’t pre-make anything that could wilt or become discolored, such as salad.
+Don’t pre-make anything that could wilt or become discolored, like salad!

 Budgeting tip: Avoid expensive last-minute runs to the store by swapping for pantry substitutes.
 Forgot the half-and-half for a recipe?
-Milk or coffee creamer work just fine.
+Milk or coffee creamer works fine!

-Time-saving tip: Assign kids small to-dos, like setting the table for the big holiday meal.
+Time-saving tip: Assign kids small to-dos like setting the table for the big holiday meal or rolling out the biscuits.

 The Big Day

-Wake up early to begin cooking before guests arrive.
+Wake up early to start cooking before your guests arrive.
 Consult your day-of list to stay on track.
-With oven space at a premium while the turkey or other meat roast, reserve your toaster oven for smaller tasks, such as heating rolls.
-Ask guests who offer to help to plate appetizers or stir the gravy.
+With oven space at a premium while the turkey or other meats roast, reserve your toaster oven for smaller tasks like heating rolls.
+Ask guests to help to plate appetizers or stir the gravy.

 Budgeting tip: Ask guests to bring dessert for the kids in advance.
 It saves money and prep time.